A Guide to Patsos Gorge: History, Map, Hiking, and Car Rental

 How much does a car rental in Crete cost?

-Does overnight car rental allow in Crete?
+Is overnight car rental allowed in Crete?

 What is the nearest traveller’s inn to Patsos Gorge?